smith-scram-lab/Mr.Krab/README.md

 ## Getting RoboPlus for Dynamixel Wizard

-NOTE: This section is not necessary for Raspberry Pi.
+NOTE: This RoboPlus setup instructions are not necessary for Raspberry Pi.
 RoboPlus does not need to be installed for Dynamixel and U2D2 on Raspberry Pi.
+However, you still must follow steps 4 and 5 of this section when using Raspberry Pi to ensure that the servos are set up correctly and that power is configured correctly.

 1. Going [here](https://en.robotis.com/service/downloadpage.php?ca_id=10), download **RoboPlus** located close to the bottom of the page (if you don't use a Windows machine, you can use [DYNAMIXEL Wizard 2.0](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/).
 See below for more instructions for this software).